Codecademy/docs/content/numpy/concepts/math-methods/terms/arccos/arccos.md

 ---
 Title: '.arccos()'
-Description: 'Calculates the inverse cosine or arccosine of each element in an array or a single value.'
+Description: 'Calculates the inverse cosine of each element in an array or a single value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'